 8. ICEHOTEL, Sweden

-One of the buildings that is rebuilt each and every year is the Ice Church.
+One of the buildings that are rebuilt each and every year is the Ice Church.
 From all over the world people come to hold ceremonies in the architectural wonder of the church.
-With room for 35-45 people, the space is ideal for an small ceremony, and the celestial beauty of the blue and white walls, embellished with carvings, is unlike anywhere else in the world.
+With room for 35-45 people, the space is ideal for a small ceremony, and the celestial beauty of the blue and white walls, embellished with carvings, is unlike anywhere else in the world.
 A step outside after the ceremony will reveal to guests one of nature’s most mystical occurrences, the Northern Lights.